ktechhydle/mprun_repo/README.md

 # Introducing MPRUN, the ultimate snowboard and ski competion run planning software.

-With MPRUN, you can setup custom courses matching the competition enviroment, and print out these setups to achieve best competition performance[^1]
+With MPRUN, you can setup custom courses matching the competition enviroment, and print out these setups to achieve best competition performance and communication between coaches and athletes[^1]

 > [!NOTE]
 > # Install
 > 1. Clone the git, and use `pip install -requirements.txt`
 > 2. Run launcher.py, and see the full app.
-> 3. MPRUN is licensed under the GNU General Public Licence v3.0[^2]
+> 3. MPRUN is licensed under the GNU General Public Licence v3.0, ***if you are not familiar with this license please read it***[^2]

 # How It Works...
 ### 1. Setup the course: